tinywrkb/flatpak-wine-runtime/README.md

   * Other features:
     * A real user repository, meaning supporting multiple repositories, not built around a single repository.
-    * Support Git repo per app, and `flatpaks` repo, a Git with multiple apps.
+    * Support Git repo per app, and `flatpaks` repo, a Git repo that contains multiple apps.
     * Instead of the extra-data cache, start a local HTTP server and make the file available to the local machine.